jezzbox/football-data/README.md

 # football-data

 This repository will document my football-data database as well as the webscraping and cleaning I have done in Python.
+Web scraping code is presented as jupyter notebooks in the Notebooks folder.
+SQL code is in the SQL folder.